timuthy/gardener/docs/api-reference/core.md

 <h3 id="core.gardener.cloud/v1beta1.CapabilityValues">CapabilityValues
 </h3>
 <p>
-<p>CapabilityValues is a list of values for a capability.
+<p>CapabilityValues contains capability values.
-The type is wrapped to represent the values as a comma-separated string in JSON.</p>
+This is a workaround as the Protobuf generator can&rsquo;t handle a map with slice values.</p>
 </p>
 <table>
 <thead>